 Eike Karola Velten

 Eike Karola Velten studied industrial engineering with an emphasis on energy and environmental management at the University of Flensburg (Germany).
-In her diploma thesis, she researched how concentrating solar power plants could be registered under the Clean Development Mechanism, and how this could influence profitability.
-During her studies, she spent time abroad at the University of Las Palmas de Gran Canaria (Spain) to attend classes on marine science.
+In her diploma thesis at Fichtner, she researched how concentrating solar power plants could be registered under the Clean Development Mechanism.
+She spent a year abroad at the University of Las Palmas de Gran Canaria (Spain) to attend classes on marine science.